cython/cython/docs/src/userguide/numpy_tutorial.rst

 <fusedtypes>`.
 It is similar to C++ 's templates.
 It generates mutiple function declarations at compile time, and then chooses the right one at run-time based on the types of the arguments provided.
-It is also possible to check with ``if-else`` statements what is the value of the fused type.
+By comparing types in if-conditions, it is also possible to execute entirely different code paths depending on the specific data type.

 In our example, since we don't have access anymore to the NumPy's dtype of our input arrays, we use those ``if-else`` statements to